-The expected lifetime value of these more expensive trucks will immediately begin eroding in the absence of fleets choosing the right tires – and ensuring they are properly inflated at all times.
+The expected lifetime value of these more expensive trucks will immediately begin eroding.
+This is given the absence of fleets choosing the right tires and ensuring they are properly inflated at all times.
 Any benefits will also be lost if tire underinflation and related maintenance issues cause unplanned downtime.

-Especially as tires continue to become more specialized, Halo Connect offers fleets a critical, low-cost tool, deployable overnight, to help extend tire life and get the most out of every mile, regardless of a vehicle’s power source.
+Especially as tires continue to become more specialized, Halo Connect offers fleets a critical, low-cost tool.
+Deployable overnight, Halo Connect helps fleets extend tire life and get the most out of every mile, regardless of a vehicle’s power source.

 To learn more about Aperia and Halo Connect contact us at firstname.lastname@example.org.